vatsalparikh07/tic-tac-toe/README.md

 # Tic-Tac-Toe

-A simple web version of the game "Noughts" and "Crosses"!
+A simple web version of the game 'Noughts' and 'Crosses'